-Examples of this sort are also potentially significant for the design of activity rules in auctions.
-These are rules that typically prevent a bidder from increasing its overall demand as prices increase.
-In our example, at prices $(p_x, p_1, p_2) = (.4, .4, .41)$ , firm 1 demands $(x, y_1, y_2) = (0, 1, 1)$ while at prices $(p_x, p_1, p_2) = (.4, .5, .41)$ , firm 1 demands $(x, y_1, y_2) = (1, 0, 0)$ .
-Suppose these two price vectors represent successive prices in an ascending auction and that the next price vector is (.5, .5, .41).
-The firm's demand now shifts to (0, 1, 1): its total demand rises from 1 unit to 2 units.
-Hatfield and Milgrom (2005) had shown that the strong substitutes property implies that, for a profit-maximizing firm, the sum of the quantities of goods demanded does not increase as prices rise, a result they called the law of aggregate demand.
-Our example shows that activity rules can block straightforward bidding when goods are weak substitutes (but not when they are strong substitutes).
+Examples like the preceding one are also potentially significant for the design of activity rules in auctions.
+These are rules that typically prevent a bidder from increasing its total demand for all products as prices increase.5 In our example, at prices $(p_x, p_y) = (0.5, 1.5)$, firm 1 demands (1, 0) while at prices $(p_x, p_y) = (1.5, 1.5)$, firm 1 demands (0, 2).
+Suppose these two price vectors represent successive prices in an ascending auction; the firm's total demand rises from 1 unit to 2 units.
+Hatfield and Milgrom [6] had shown that the strong substitutes property implies that, for a profit-maximizing firm, the sum of the quantities of goods demanded does not increase as prices rise, a result they called the law of aggregate demand.
+Only When that property is satisfied is it true that standard activity never interfere straightforward reporting of demands, so it is significant that the property is implied by strong substitutes but not by weak substitutes.

-These several observations herald more general results, which are the subject of this paper.
+These examples herald general results, which are the subject of this paper.
 Section 2 defines weak-substitute valuations and strong-substitute valuations.
 Section 3 gives a useful characterization of these properties of valuations in terms of the firm's dual profit function.
-Section 4 further studies the two concepts of substitutes and how they are related to each other and to other properties of demand.
+Section 4 further studies the relationship between the two concepts of substitutes and other properties of demand.

 Section 5 treats the implications of weak and strong substitutes for aggregate demand.
 We show that the strong substitutes condition is sufficient and necessary (in a quantified sense) for the robust existence of market-clearing prices and for Vickrey payoffs to be in the core.
-The weak substitutes condition implies that the set of pseudo-equilibrium price vectors is a non-empty sublattice, that this set coincides with the set of equilibrium prices whenever an equilibrium exists
+The weak substitutes condition implies that the set of pseudo-equilibrium price vectors is a nonempty sublattice and that this set coincides exactly with the set of equilibrium prices whenever any equilibrium exists.

 Section 6 presents our analysis of clock auctions when bidders have weak-substitute valuations.
 We first introduce a continuous-time model and show that weak substitutes is necessary and sufficient for the monotonicity of a certain continuous tâtonnement-like clock auction and implies that a continuous descending or ascending clock auctions terminates at a pseudo-equilibrium.
-We then show how the analysis can be applied to the case in which prices follow small bid increments and bidders only need to announce one ascending auctions.
-We will also find that the set of pseudo-equilibria coincides with the equilibrium set when the latter is non-empty.
-In practice, pseudo-equilibria represent the closest one can come to full market clearing.
-As in the example, small supply adjustments can sometimes be sufficient to convert a pseudo-equilibrium to a real equilibrium, and real sellers are sometimes willing and able to adjust supply to accomplish just that.
+We then show how the analysis can be applied to the case in which prices follow small bid increments and bidders only need to announce one optimal bundle, rather than their entire indifference set of optimal bundles.